 Question 2: Half and Quarter Square Triangles are identical in shape.
 How can you tell them apart from each other when you see them in blocks like these?
 Click here for the answer.

 Question 3: How much seam allowance do you need to add to the finished size to make Half and Quarter Square Triangles, using a quilt ruler alone?
-It's great to know this if you want to make accurate half square triangles and quarter square triangles.
+Click here for the answer.

 Question 1: What kind of triangles are Half & Quarter Square Triangles?